fabwu/dddinaction/README.md

 - I had to use annotations to describe the orm mapping.
 I don't really like them because they clutter up my entities with persistence logic but the other options (xml, yml, php) don't provide refactoring or auto-completion.
+- Doctrine doesn't support entities on embeddables so I just use the id as an integer column.

 I also tried to encapsulate the modules via [composer's path setting](https://getcomposer.org/doc/05-repositories.md#path).
 This was not useful because it provides no encapsulation (e.g. Domain module can access UI module) and slows